Buchach: History

-In 1945, its Polish residents were resettled into the lands of western Poland that had previously been German, and Communist authorities closed the parish church, turning it into a storage facility.
+In 1945, its Polish residents were resettled into the lands of western Poland regained from Germany, and Communist authorities closed the parish church, turning it into a storage facility.
 Bones of the members of the Potocki family, kept in the church cellar, were thrown out, and later buried at the local cemetery.

 In 1965, the neighboring village of Nahirianka was annexed to Buchach.
 After the fall of the Soviet Union in 1991, Buchach became a part of independent Ukraine, and new, Ukrainian government returned the church to its rightful owners.
 There is no longer a Polish or Jewish community in Buchach.

 Until 18 July 2020, Buchach was the administrative center of Buchach Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Buchach Raion was merged into Chortkiv Raion.

 Coat of arms

 The coat of arms of Buchach originated from the Piława coat of arms, which was used by the Potocki family.